cube3power/atsd/rule-engine/window.md

 ### Lifecycle

-All windows for the current rule are deleted from memory if the rule is deleted as well as when it's modified and saved in the editor.
+When the rule is deleted as well as when it's modified and saved in the rule editor, all windows for the given rule are dropped.
+The windows are re-created when the new matching commands are received by the database.

 ### Triggers